Configuration Reference

 Downgrades are refused, not misread

 Because later versions changed shapes the parser checks strictly (keys inside [[linked]] / [[overrides]] in v2, and the whole [services] shape in v3), an older daemon reading a newer file would fail.
-The version routing turns that into a clean UnsupportedVersion error instead - downgrading Yerd against a newer config is unsupported, but it fails loudly rather than corrupting state.
+The version routing turns that into a clean UnsupportedVersion error instead - there is no automatic backward migration, but it fails loudly rather than corrupting state.
+See Config Schema History for the exact manual edits to hand-downgrade a file version by version.

 Forward-compatible by design